 6. Find your own signature style.

-It may take a little while to figure out what’s unique about you but it’s worth it to find that thing.
-There are a lot of sellers out there offering similar items, and it can get boring after awhile.
+It may take a little while to figure out what’s unique about you, but it’s worth it to find that thing.
 I know when I attend a craft fair where every booth immediately looks the same, I spin on my heels and head to make my own original stuff instead.

-Maybe it’s your yarn choice or the characters you crochet or the color palette that appeals to you or a stitch pattern that is always present in your patterns… whatever it is, find it, perfect it and share it!
+Maybe it’s your yarn choice or the characters you crochet or the color palette that appeals to you or a stitch pattern that’s always present in your patterns… whatever it is, find it, perfect it and share it!

 7. Perfect your pricing.